Zoning for a Diverse Housing Stock

 - providing density bonuses or other forms of zoning relief in exchange for including some affordable units

-- allowing alternative housing forms (duplex, triplex, or quadraplex) in all residential areas
+- re-legalizing historic housing forms (duplex, triplex, or quadraplex) in all residential areas

 - establishing zones where multifamily housing is allowed by right